 The Nicholas School participates in the University Judicial Board, which hears cases arising out of the pickets and protests regulations and cases involving more than one Duke community (e.g., both undergraduate and graduate, or two professional schools).

 Please refer to the suggestions for faculty, given below.
 Remember to alert the course instructor of suspected violations, and remember to respect student confidentiality.

 Faculty Responsibilities.
 Faculty help create a community of integrity by: (1) including the Duke Community Standard in course syllabi; (2) discussing academic integrity, responsible citation of sources, and related topics in class and when advising students; (3) clarifying, in writing, expectations about who or what students may consult in completing each assignment, (4) providing the statement “I have adhered to the Duke Community Standard in completing this assignment” and a signature line at the beginning of all assignments, including exams; (5) creating conditions that minimize the temptation to cheat; (6) being alert to possible violations; and (7) following up on suspected and reported cases of academic integrity violations.

 Proctoring of exams is not required, but is left to the discretion of the instructor.
 When deciding whether to proctor exams, consider the size of the class and the type of exam.

-Respond to suspected violations that you observe or those that are reported to you by alerting the Director of Professional Studies.
+Respond to suspected violations that you observe or those that are reported to you by alerting the Associate Dean for Professional Programs.